kAbhi/coding-project/README.md

 - Q. Any good engineer will make hacks when necessary - what are your hacks and why?
 1. In-Memory DB : Using an in-memory DB for MVP instead of setting up full DB.
 2. Manual DTO mapping : Mapped the entity models with DTOs manually instead of using mapping library.
+3. Hacked manual testing the code using hard-coded data and calling API from postman.
+Saved time for future product scope instead from writing unit tests.

 We don't care about